 Is Nasal Breathing Necessary While Running?

 If you are a serious athlete runner, one question always arises in your mind- should I breathe in with my nose or mouth?
-The answer is, breathing is a natural process.
+The answer is, that breathing is a natural process.
 You cannot control it.
 But the way of breathing should be correct.

 Research from the International Journal of Kinesiology and Sports Science proved that though nasal breathing is good for health, it is not necessary always while running.
 They researched a group of people doing high-intensity aerobic exercise or running and concluded that breathing via mouth was more effective, especially while running or exercising at higher intensities.